magicmonkey/lifxjs/Protocol.md

 Will hopefully cause a packet type 0x03 to be sent back; the apps should treat the originator of this response as the gateway bulb for further communication.

-### Packet type 0x03 - Device state response
+### <a name="0x03"></a>0x03 - Device state response

 This is the response to the discovery packet, and is sent by the gateway bulb via UDP to port 56700 to the network broadcast address.
+There will be one packet per PAN gateway on the network.

  * Byte  32:      0x02
  * Bytes 33 - 35: Always zeroes.